SchmidteServices/activeTAPI-Dyn365/docs/index.md

 has_children: true
 ---

-# Welcome to the activeTAPI for Microsoft Dynamics 365
+# activeTAPI for Microsoft Dynamics 365

 Here, you will find a simple use-case, [technical information](tech/index1/) and background information about _activeTAPI for Microsoft Dynamics 365_.